MultiToolDeveloper/DIoT-SDK-iOS/README.md

 		    func connect(to peripheral: PeripheralProtocol)
 		    func disconnect(from peripheral: PeripheralProtocol)
 		}

-To get the scan result, you need to subscribe to DIoTBluetoothManager events for example:
+To get the scan result, you need to subscribe to DIoTBluetoothManager events, for example:

 		DIoT.bluetoothManager.subscribe(self, to: .scan)
 		DIoT.bluetoothManager.startScan(withServices: nil, allowDuplicates: true)